 Serving Suggestions

-What can you serve mashed potatoes with?
+What can you serve garlic mashed potatoes with?
 Easy – anything!
 Well, maybe not quite, but there are a lot of options:

 - Chicken: My personal favorite is this Chicken Fried Chicken!